arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens When You Get a DWI in Arkansas?

 A person who gets a DWI can either enter a plea bargain or defend the charge.
-Unfortunately the plea of bargain statute of Arkansas does not allow for a reduction in sentencing as a result of an admission of guilt.
-A very good defense can produce a case dismissal, or at worse, a reduced sentencing that results in a public service instead of jail time.
+Unfortunately, the Arkansas plea bargain statute does not allow for a reduction in sentencing as a result of an admission of guilt.
+A very good defense may produce a case dismissal or, at worst, a reduced sentencing that results in public service instead of jail time.

 disclaimer